-Ranging in diameter from microscopic to inches, cavernous malformations can be located anywhere in the body including the brain, eyes, kidney, liver, nerves, rectum and spinal cord.
-Those that develop in the brain or spinal cord, called cerebral cavernous malformations (CCM), are the most serious.
+Cavernous malformations vary in size from microscopic to inches in diameter and can occur anywhere in the body, including the brain, eyes, kidney, liver, nerves, rectum and spinal cord.
+Cerebral cavernous malformations, which develop in the brain or spinal cord, are the most serious.

 Cavernous malformations are treated at our UCSF Pediatric Stroke and Cerebrovascular Disease Center, the only comprehensive cerebrovascular disease center for children in the country, staffed by the world's leading experts in pediatric stroke and cerebrovascular disease.